-The total spatial resolution of the measurement is determined by the angular resolution of the spherical array of approximately 40° and the 33 ns delay resolution of the wideband channel sounder.
+The total spatial resolution of the measurement is determined by the angular resolution of the spherical array of approximately 40° and the 33-ns delay resolution of the wide-band channel sounder.
 Thus the spatially separable blocks are truncated cones with an opening angle of 40° and length of 10 m, and the size of the block increases with increasing distance between the last scattering point and the array.
-The azimuth and elevation power distributions for θ - and φ -polarized wave components were derived from the angle resolved impulse response using formulas presented in Table 1.
-First the instantaneous power vs. incidence angle was computed as a sum of the multipath powers.
-Then the mean relative power vs. incidence angle in one environment was obtained by averaging over all snapshots in the environment.
-The variation of the received power due to large scale fading was compensated by normalizing the result to the total incident power at each point.
-Due to the large measurement bandwidth compared to the channel coherence bandwidth the fast fading of the total received power (sum of the multipath powers) was small.
-The distribution of the square root of the total power agreed well with Rice distribution and the average fitted Rice factor varied from k≈17 in the outdoor-indoor case to k=60 in the urban macrocell case.
-Finally the azimuth (APD) and elevation power distributions (EPD) were obtained from the mean relative power vs. incidence angle as presented in Table 1.
+The azimuth and elevation power distributions for θ - and φ -polarized wave components were derived from the angle resolved impulse response using formulas presented in Table I. First the instantaneous power versus incidence angle was computed as a sum of the multipath powers.
+Then the mean relative power versus incidence angle in one environment was obtained by averaging over all snapshots in the environment.
+The variation of the received power due to large-scale fading was compensated by normalizing the result to